-Courses in the Department of Informatics run in two semesters, Spring (from April through September) and Fall (from October to March) and are taught by leading experts in their respective professional areas.
+Courses in the Informatics Program run in two semesters, Spring (from April through September) and Fall (from October to March) and are taught by leading experts in their respective professional areas.
 A broad range of subjects are offered covering the entire spectrum of informatics as a multidisciplinary science from basic disciplinary studies such as mathematics, architecture, software, media and intelligent systems to social information and research information.
 Thus providing graduate students with advanced instruction so that they can become leaders in their fields.
 Even with the growth of the graduate school since 2002, class sizes are typically small allowing for a personal style of teaching that can be customized to the student’s own research interests.

 Study of the foundations of informatics concerns basic theories.
 These theories of informatics are profound in themselves and significant for determining and becoming the roots for whole application fields, such as networks, software, artificial intelligence, and information extraction.
 In particular, this study focuses mainly on basic theories for applying informatics to mathematics for programs, mathematics for numerical computations, mathematics for linguistics, theories of quantum computation, biology, and chemistry.
 This includes numerical analysis, algorithms, program theory, mathematical logic, mathematical linguistics, quantum computation and communication, bioinformatics, and chemoinformatics.